Project Update from Quiché, Guatemala

 This project is being carried out in four municipalities in the department of Quiché, Guatemala: San Andrés Sajcabajá, San Antonio Ilotenango, San Bartolomé Jocotenango and Santa Cruz del Quiché.

-Up to date, 85% of the project’s final goal has been accomplished.
+In September 2018, 66% of the project’s final goal has been accomplished.
 Also, extraordinary creations such as murals, illustrated books and short films have been co-created with the local community, artist groups and other stakeholders, who have actively participated in the process of creation, production and use of these artistic and didactic materials.

 At the end of the project, 37,000 people in the Quiché Department will improve their standard of living by accessing new or rehabilitated drinking water and sanitary services.
 Of these, nearly 6,000 people will also have access to new or rehabilitated handwashing facilities with soap and water, while hundreds will also capitalize financial products tailored to their local needs.